 Leslie Vryenhoek is a writer whose fiction, poetry and memoir explore the landscape of intimate relationships.
 Her writing has been published around the world, and has garnered critical acclaim and awards.
 Leslie is the author of four books, many audio essays and hundreds of articles on a wide variety of topics.
 Central to her work are questions of what it means to belong, and how the uneven hand of fortune plays out across lives.
 Leslie also works as an editor and mentor with other writers, and as a communications professional.
 She lives in Saskatoon, Saskatchewan, Canada.

 On summer visits to Manitoba, Leslie fell in love with the prairie and at 18, moved to the country her parents had fled.
-She completed a bachelor of arts at the University of Manitoba, had two daughters, and lived for two decades in Winnipeg.
+She completed a bachelor of arts at the University of Manitoba and raised two daughters in Winnipeg.
 Real jobs included communications and public relations for the University of Winnipeg and the Canadian Red Cross.

 In 2005, Leslie relocated to St. John's, Newfoundland (it's a long story, one with a U-Haul and a few sharp corners).
 There, Leslie leapt into the literary fray.
 Over the next 15 years, she published four books, edited a dozen more, founded and ran Piper's Frith: Writing at Kilmory, and served on the editorial board of Riddle Fence.
-She was also a director for Winterset in Summer Literary Festival, OchreFest and the St. John's International Women's Film Festival for several years.
+She was also a director for Winterset in Summer Literary Festival, OchreFest and the St. John's International Women's Film Festival.

 Leslie worked for Memorial University and The Rooms in St. John's before joining the team at WIEGO, a global organization that works to secure livelihoods for informal workers.
 That work has taken her to Africa, Asia and Latin America, where she has interviewed and written about street vendors, waste pickers, domestic workers, coffee growers and garment workers.

 As an editor, Leslie specializes in helping authors hone their words, smartening up (never dumbing down) complex ideas to create clear and compelling pieces.